 - Both topical and oral antihistamines (such as Benadryl or Claritin) can be effective in reducing swelling and itching.

-- Calamine lotion can be applied to help soothe things and relieve itching.
+- Calamine lotion can be administered to help calm things and relieve itching.

 - A paste made with Epsom salts and water can provide relief.

-- Old Timers Cure: Chew tobacco a bit to wet it then apply, wrap with a strip of cloth to hold in place.
+- Old Timers Cure: Chew tobacco a bit to wet it first then wrap with a strip of cloth to hold in place.

 - Old Timers: Mix dirt with water or saliva to make a mud then apply to wound, is quite soothing.

-- Old Wives Tale: Press a penny on top of it and hold in place for 10 to 15 minutes until there is no more discomfort.
+- Old Wives Tale: Press a penny on top and hold in place for 10 to 15 minutes until there is no more discomfort.

-Tip: Keep wound clean with soap and water to prevent a skin infection (wash regularly for several days).
+Tip: Keep the skin clean with soap and water to prevent an infection (wash regularly for several days).
 You can also sterilize with rubbing alcohol or hydrogen peroxide.

-A normal reaction is to experience pain, burning, itchiness, redness and swelling.
-Pain will last for a few hours then should disappear.
-If you notice your hands or fingers starting to swell, remove rings immediately.
-Protect the wound from bumps and avoid rubbing.
+A normal reaction is to experience pain, burning, itchiness and redness.
+Soreness will last for a few hours then should disappear.
+If hands or fingers are getting swollen, remove rings immediately.
+Protect from bumps and avoid rubbing.

-- If it stung inside your nose or mouth (the swelling will affect breathing).
+- If it stung inside nose or mouth (the swelling will affect breathing).

 - If you were stung several times by many wasps.

-- If you have difficulty breathing or your breathing seems to have been affected.
+- Wheezing or if breathing becomes difficult or seems to have been affected.

-- Your speech is slurred or you find it difficult to talk.
+- Speech is slurred or find it difficult to talk.

 - Hives or a rash appears (especially if it’s away from the bite).

 - If it swells alarmingly large.